jeastonIT/SOC_pmon/README.md

 # SOC_pmon

-The goal of this project is to monitor all campus external network IPs and Ports and to notify them when a new asset appears externally.
+The goal of this project is to monitor all campus externally visible network IPs and Ports and to notify the campus when a new asset appears externally.
+This scope has been narrowed to only notify regarding ports of concern on a monthly basis.
+(As 30 days is the expiration date of assets in Shodan's database)
+Additionally, the scope has been expanded to return shodan verified vulnerabilities.

 basescan.py

-This program will query shodan for all campus IPs and Ports showing for their CIDR block ranegs and save these as a <campus>_base.txt file.
+This program is depreciated.
+This program will query shodan for all campus IPs and Ports showing for their CIDR block ranges and save these as a <campus>_base.txt file.
+However, we now use the _base.txt as an allow list.
+So it is blank except for assets which are not to be included in notifications.

 pmon.py

-This program will query shodan for a new set of campus IPs and Ports and compare this result to the campus base scans.
-Note: Order matters in the comparison.
-Which is why pmon sorts these lists.
+This program will query shodan for a new set externally visible campus IPs and Ports and compare this result to the campus base scans, which act as an allow list.
+There are 3 functions
+shodan_query, which does the query and saves results to _new.txt file. vuln_query, which searches for verified vulns in the campus range and saves results to a timestamped results folder

+Additionally, the results are sorted by ports of concern and

 allow.py